 Changes in sex level take place over a long period.

-Take place, eventually the food becomes exposed.
+As crosson and weathering, take place, eventuelly the food becomes exposed.

 sediment rock mineral fossil igneous metamorphic sedimentary magma lava erosion impermeable durable organism density permeable decompose chalk marble granite what we will learn this year?
 In Year 2, we learnt in our topic "Use of Every day materials" to: